Tonya Jones, Music Teacher

 Jo Giordano, Adventure PE Teacher

 Jo began teaching Adventure PE in 2004.
-She has a Bachelor of Arts degree in Elementary Education from Warren Wilson College.
-She also studied Outdoor Education at Unity College in Maine and attended an 81-day semester course with Colorado Outward Bound School.
-She has a masters in physical education from the University of South Florida.
+She has a Bachelor of Arts degree in Elementary Education from Warren Wilson College, a Masters in Physical Education from the University of South Florida, and is an Outward Bound semester course alumna.

 Kevin Smith, Technology Teacher